-By righteousness is meant any good deed that a person performs whether it be in the cause of God by obeying His commands or for the welfare of mankind in this world or by repelling evil.
-Thus to come within God's Grace dose not only depend upon giving alms and upon other religious observances but it also depends upon one's attitude, disposition, conduct, and what one utters.
-Islam attaches the greatest importance and value to one's intention, as stated by the prophet: "Deeds are valued according to one's intention".
-Consequently a poor man who sincerely wishes that he were able to give alms shall be rewarded by God for his sincere intention, whereas rich people who give alms ostentatiously to attain a high status among the people who witness their display of charity, will not attain the divine reward.
+Thus to come within God's grace does not only depend upon giving alms and upon other religious observances but also depends upon one's attitude, disposition, conduct, and what one utters.
+Islam attaches the greatest importance and value to one's intention, as stated by the Prophet: "Deeds are valued according to one's intentions".
+Consequently, a poor man who sincerely wishes that he were able to give alms shall be rewarded by God for his sincere intention, whereas rich people who give alms ostentatiously to attain a high status among the people who witness their display of charity will not attain the divine reward.

-(III) Why did Islam prohibit eating the flesh of pigs?
+(3) Why did Islam prohibit eating the flesh of pigs?

-- 1- Islam was not the first religion to prohibit the eating of the flesh of pigs.
+1. Islam was not the first religion to prohibit the eating of the flesh of pigs.
 The Jewish religion prohibited it at an earlier date.
 In Europe and America Jews do not eat the flesh of pigs, except in very rare cases, and nobody criticizes them.
-On the contrary they respect their adherence to their faith On most flights in the U.S.A.
-Jews demand Jewish or Kosher food and they are served without any remarks of criticism, because the Western World respects the religious observances of the Jewish faith.
-With the advent of Christ, he declared that he had not come to change the religious laws of the Jews, so it is only logical to assume that the flesh of pigs was also prohibited in Christianity.
-3 - 2- Islam also prohibited eating the flesh of pigs and this prohibition is in keeping with the same prohibition of the previous divine faiths.
-The Quran refers to this prohibition in four Quranic verses namely: (2/173,5/9,6/145 and 16/115).
-In addition to this religious prohibition, there are many other reason which corroborate this prohibition.
-Muslim scientists have proved that eating the flesh of pigs is extremely harmful, especially in hot climates The Quranic verses which prohibit eating the flesh of pigs add to it the prohibition of eating carrion and blood, and the danger of eating carrion and blood is an undeniable fact as a result of the microorganisms and toxins they contain.
-Although recent scientific methods have succeeded in treating the flesh of pigs in such a way as to render it free of micro organisms yet no one can predict what the future holds.
-Scientist took centuries to discover one disease and God Almighty who created man Knows what is Good for him and what harms him.
-The Following Quranic verse emphasizes this fact:
+On the contrary, they respect their adherence to their faith.
+On most flights in the U.S.A.
+Jews demand Jewish or Kosher food and they are served without any remarks of criticism, because the Western world respects the religious observances of the Jewish faith.
+With the advent of Christ, he declared that he had not come to change the religious laws of the Jews, so it is only logical to assume that the flesh of pigs was also prohibited in Christianity(1).

-"But over all endued with knowledge is One, The All-Knowing" (12/76).
+2. Islam also prohibited eating the flesh of pigs and this prohibition is in keeping with the same prohibition of the previous Divine faiths.
+The Qur'an refers to this prohibition in four Qur'anic verses, namely: 2/173, 5/9, 6/145 and 16/115.

+In addition to this religious prohibition, there are many other reasons which corroborate this prohibition.
+Muslim scientists have proved that eating the flesh of pigs is extremely harmful, especially in hot climates.
+The Qur'anic verses which prohibit eating the flesh of pigs add to it the prohibition of eating carrion and blood, and the danger of eating carrion and blood is an undeniable fact as a result of the micro-organisms and toxins they contain.

+Although recent scientific methods have succeeded in treating the flesh of pigs in such a way as to render it free of micro-organisms, no one can predict what the future holds.
+Scientists took centuries to discover one disease, and God Almighty, who created man, knows what is good for him and what harms him. the following Qur';anic verse emphasizes this fact: "But over all endued with knowledge is One, The All-Knowing".
+[12/76].